-- Drag the dataset onto your page and drop it on the Map drop zone to create a map of United States colleges.
+- Drag the dataset to your page and drop it on the Map drop zone to create a location map of United States colleges.

 - Drag the corners of the map to make it larger.
 You can also drag the card to a different position on the page.